InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Method

 \subsection{Token Selection and Recomputation}

 \paragraph{Selection Method} Token selection is performed after the prefetched chunks are concatenated with the prompt, using the KV states obtained from the prefilling stage.

 To formalize token selection, we distinguish between chunk-local positions used during prefilling and global positions used during token selection and decoding.
-We assume that the global ordering of chunks is known and fixed, e.g., determined by retrieval ranking in RAG settings or by the natural ordering of documents and images.
+Unless optional reordering is applied, the global ordering of chunks is determined by retrieval ranking in RAG settings or by the natural ordering of documents and images.
 For a context token $t \in C_i$, its global position during token selection is given by

-where $\Delta_{\mathrm{ctx}}$ specifies the starting position of the chunk in the whole context.
+where $p_i(t)$ is the token's chunk-local index and $\Delta_i$ is the starting position of chunk $C_i$ in the concatenated context.
 Similarly, prompt tokens are assigned global positions

 where $p_{\mathrm{pr}}(p)$ denotes the prompt-internal ordering and $\Delta_{\mathrm{pr}}$ is the prompt offset.

 Under a given positional configuration, recomputation targets are selected based on prompt-conditioned attention norms.
 Let $\mathbf{A} \in \mathbb{R}^{M \times N}$ denote the prompt-to-context attention matrix at a given layer, where $M$ is the prompt size and $A_{ij}$ represents the attention weight from the $i$-th prompt token to the $j$-th context token.
 For each context token $j$, we define its importance score as the aggregated attention mass received from all prompt tokens,